fedora-infra/fedora-messaging/docs/api.rst

 In addition to the synchronous API, a Twisted API is provided for applications that need an asynchronous API.
 This API requires Twisted 16.1.0 or greater.

+.. note:: This API is deprecated, please use :class:`fedora_messaging.api.twisted_consume`

 Protocol
 --------